 Simple, modest guest cottage on a ranch setting for a repeat client.
-The cottage is nestled within a grassy meadow that gently falls away to the south and distant views of the rolling landscape beyond.
+The cottage is nestled within a grassy meadow that gently falls away to the south with distant views of the rolling forested landscape beyond.

-The cottage receives all of its electrical needs via roof-mounted solar photovoltaic panels.
-Reclaimed wood is used for paneling at the interior.
+The cottage receives all of its electrical needs via solar shingle roofing.

 Unfortunately, the cottage was not built as designed.
 A stripped-down version was executed—a few photos of this shown on this web page.